 I encourage people and students to never be afraid to ask someone this important and blunt question.
 “Have you’ve been thinking about killing yourself?”
 That’s not what this article is about, however.

 The Mistake of Keeping Information to Myself

 Also very early in my career (more than 10 years ago) I was doing a session for a friend of mine.
 This was a tarot session.
 In this tarot session a particular configuration showed up (Three of Swords and Ten of Swords) that I knew, even back then, can represent a heart attack.
 Back then I was under the belief that what a person doesn’t know can’t hurt them.
 It was showing up in roughly the six-month position.

 I did the rest of the session which was very positive.
 We left each other on good terms that day.
 A good year goes by and I don’t hear anything from this particular friend.
 When I finally do hear from him I discover about six months after he had last seen me, his father died of a heart attack.

 To this day I still wonder if that could have been prevented if I would have shared the information with him.
 He, incidentally, to this day still doesn’t know that I had seen that the day of the session and I doubt at this point I will ever tell him.
 I’ve always, since discovering that, have never held anything back when doing a session.

-Likewise, I strongly encourage my students that when someone asks for a reading or opinion to always give honestly to them the information that you believe you have available to give, no matter what.
-You never know if it may be important or not, and it’s better to be honest as opposed to hold something back that may be useful later.
+Likewise, I strongly encourage my students that when someone asks for a session or opinion to always honestly give to them the information that you believe you have available to give, no matter what.
+You never know if it may be important or not, and it’s better being honest as opposed to holding something back that may be useful later.